Laser Post-Op Instructions

 Brushing & Rinsing

 It is OK to spit, rinse, and wash your mouth.
-Rinse as directed with oral rinse recommended by Dr. Nygaard after each meal and at bedtime.
+Rinse as directed with oral rinse recommended by Drs.
+Nygaard or Poovey after each meal and at bedtime.
 Do not chew on the side of your mouth that has been treated.

 Try to keep your mouth as clean as possible in order to help the healing process.
 You may brush and floss in areas of your mouth that we DID NOT do surgery.